Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Testive offers three different prep packages from which to choose.
 But unlike other test prep providers’ offerings, which generally feature a one-time course purchase, Testive uses a subscription model for two of their three products.

 Their two primary offerings are the “Coaching” package and “Coaching Plus” package, and each is a pay-as-you-go monthly subscription package.
 The Coaching course, which is built around a once weekly 30-minute call with your SAT coach, costs roughly $400 per month.
 As such, the Testive package is not a bargain prep offering like Magoosh SAT prep.
-However, you do get what you pay for, as this package also includes access to all of Testive’s other prep materials, including 3,000+ practice questions and 50+ hours of video-based instruction.
+In fact, assuming you study for 2-4 months, Testive is on the pricey side of SAT prep providers.

 The Coaching Plus course is approximately the same as the Coaching course, but offers twice weekly meetings with your SAT coach, rather than once weekly.
 This package is aimed at students that need extra help in a particular area or are targeting an elite score.
 This package runs for around $600 per month.

 Lastly, Testive does offer one traditional type course – its Bootcamp package.
 The Bootcamp package carries a one-time price tag of around $800.
 This course is designed to assist students who have a very short timeframe in which to study, generally 4-6 weeks.
 Whereas the Coaching and Coaching Plus packages are intended to help students over more prolonged periods (2-5 months), the Bootcamp package is intensive and meant to be quick hit.
 It packs in all of the course materials from the regular courses, and you meet with your SAT tutor 2x week over your 4 to 6 weeks.